-- Re-purpose the existing South Carolina Broadband Advisory Council to serve as a combined 1 advisory council for both BEAD and Digital Equity including ACP enrollment and outreach. - Establish a Digital Equity task force representing Covered Population groups and regularly hold meetings with the task force and partner organizations to assess needs and progress made to tearing down the Digital Divide barriers. - Continue to prioritize populations in need and approach addressing barriers as implementation progresses and conditions change. - Partner with non-profits and other organizations to promote utilization of the ACP. - Alternatively, explore options to create public and private affordability programs to replace ACP, should the program be discontinued. - Encourage ISPs to offer low-cost subscription options to qualifying Covered Populations within their existing network. - Message to all Covered Populations in funded areas that they have the ability to participate in ACP in addition to a participating in the ISPs low cost option. - Coordinate with SCBBO to leverage non-deployment BEAD funds to work with ISPs to promote and encourage public WIFI (ex: Main Street, Columbia) in rural and low-income areas or areas with transient populations.
+- Re-purpose the existing South Carolina Broadband Advisory Committee to serve as a combined advisory council for both BEAD and Digital Equity including ACP enrollment and outreach. - Establish a Digital Equity task force representing Covered Population groups and regularly hold meetings with the task force and partner organizations to assess needs and progress made to tearing down the digital divide barriers. - Continue to prioritize populations in need and approach addressing barriers as implementation progresses and conditions change. - Partner with non-profits and other organizations to promote utilization of the ACP. - Alternatively, explore options to create public and private affordability programs to replace ACP, should the program be discontinued. - Encourage ISPs to offer low-cost subscription options to qualifying covered populations within their existing network. - Message to all covered populations in funded areas that they have the ability to participate in ACP in addition to a participating in the ISPs low cost option.

-- Increase percentage of eligible households enrolled in the ACP (total and breakdown by Covered Population/geography if possible). - 1.
-See section 5.2 for an explanation of tags.

-• Increase percentage of households with a fixed Broadband subscription (total and breakdown by Covered Population/geography).
+- Increase percentage of eligible households enrolled in the ACP (total and breakdown by covered population/geography if possible). - Increase percentage of households with a fixed broadband subscription (total and breakdown by covered population/geography).